canjs/can-view-scope/docs/prototype.peek.md

 @signature `scope.peek(key [, options])`

-Works just like [can-view-scope.prototype.get], but prevents any calls to [can-observation.add].
+Works just like [can-view-scope.prototype.get], but prevents any calls to [can-observation-recorder.add].

 Walks up the scope to find a value at `key`.
 Stops at the first context where `key` has